-The technology behind Fuse My App has two major elements – (1) a micro service architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add conditional access to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a micro service architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add conditional access to the mobile app in seconds.

 Congratulations!
 You now have a mobile app fully integrated with Cross-App ID.

 After Adding Cross-App ID to a Mobile App on Appdome

 After you have added Cross-App ID to any Mobile App on Appdome, there are a few additional steps needed to complete your mobile integration project.

 Appdome is a full featured mobile integration platform.
 Within Context™, Appdome users can brand the app, including adding a favicon to denote the new service added to the app.

 For more information on the range of options available in Context™, please read this knowledge base article.

 In order to deploy an Appdome-Built app, it must be signed.
 Signing iOS app and Signing an Android app are easy using Appdome.
 Alternatively, you can use Private Signing, download your unsigned app and sign locally using your own signing methods.

 Deploy the Appdome-Built App to a Mobile Device